 The tire comes fitted over a 15-inch white spoke trailer wheel.
 Its bolt pattern has five lug holes and a pitch circle diameter of 114.3 millimeters.

-- The tire is inflated with a maximum air pressure of 50 psi.
+- Pros: the tire is inflated with a maximum air pressure of 50 psi.
 It comes with a durable steel wheel.
 The wheel is easy to install.

-- Can only be installed with one bolt pattern
+- Cons: Can only be installed with one bolt pattern.

 This tire is a part of Trailer King’s latest generation of ST radial tires.
 It has a nylon overlay construction for additional strength.
 A groove in the tire’s center gives it excellent stability.